dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 metal coins, or paper notes---can only be transferred as IOUs when transferred electronically.

-\"The root problem with conventional currency is all the trust that\'s required to make it work. \[\...\] Banks must be trusted to hold our money and transfer it electronically \[\...\].
-We have to trust them with our privacy, trust them not to let identity thieves drain our accounts.
-Their massive overhead costs make micropayments impossible.\"
+> The root problem with conventional currency is all the trust that\'s
+> required to make it work. \[\...\] Banks must be trusted to hold our
----Satoshi Nakamoto.
+> money and transfer it electronically \[\...\].
+We have to trust them
+> with our privacy, trust them not to let identity thieves drain our
+> accounts.
+Their massive overhead costs make micropayments impossible.
+>
+> <cite>Satoshi Nakamoto</cite>

 We could sum it up as follows: